viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 <img src="../../img/plant-watering-pi/pump-motor-control.png" alt="Creation of a pump motor in the Viam app config builder." style="max-width:800px" />

-### Configure the Capacitive Soil Moisture Sensor as a Custom Sensor Component Model
+### Configure the Capacitive Soil Moisture Sensor as a Custom Resource

+*Resources* refer to the different [components](/components/) and [services](/services/) Viam provides for robots to use.
+*Components* refer to types of hardware, and each component's built-in `models` support the most common models of this hardware.
+For example, the [sensor component](/components/sensor/) has an `ultrasonic` model built in for the ubiquitous [ultrasonic sensor](https://www.sparkfun.com/products/15569).

+However, there are many different types of sensors used for sensing different things across the [Internet of Things](https://medium.com/@siddharth.parakh/the-complete-list-of-types-of-sensors-used-in-iot-63b4003ab6b3).
-As the capacitive soil moisture sensor is not currently one of Viam's built-in [sensor component](/components/sensor/) models, you have to use the Viam Python SDK to configure this sensor as a [custom resource](/program/extend/sdk-as-server/).
+Although the capacitive soil moisture sensor is not currently one of Viam's built-in models, you can use the Viam Python SDK to configure this sensor as a [custom resource](/program/extend/sdk-as-server/) extending the Viam [sensor class](https://python.viam.dev/autoapi/viam/components/sensor/sensor/index.html), making it a model of sensor available for you to use on your robot.

-In this case, the custom resource is a custom component model that extends the Viam [sensor class](https://python.viam.dev/autoapi/viam/components/sensor/sensor/index.html).
+Create your custom sensor resource in 3 steps:

+1. Code a `MoistureSensor` class implementing the `GetReadings()` method that belongs to all members of the Viam sensor class, and instantiate this class on a RPC server in the `main()` function of your code.
+2. Add this "sensor server" as a [remote part](/manage/parts-and-remotes/) of your `plant-watering-robot`.
-To use the custom component, you create a server using the `viam.rpc.server` class and once the server is running you add the server as a remote part of your `plant-watering-robot`.
+3. Add a command that runs the program you coded instantiating the "sensor server" as a *process* of your robot.

+#### Code the `MoistureSensor` Class

 If you haven't already, install the Viam Python SDK by following the instructions [here](https://python.viam.dev/).